raj-shubh/RAG-Chatbot/README.md

 # 💬 RAG Chatbot (Groq + Chroma + Streamlit)

+**Summary:**
+This project is a complete **Q/A chatbot** built with the **RAG (Retrieval-Augmented Generation)** approach.
+It’s a simple web app where you can upload your documents and then ask questions about them.
+The chatbot looks through your document, picks out the most relevant parts, and uses them as context to answer your question.
+Your question and the selected context are combined into a prompt and sent to the LLM, which then gives back a clear, accurate, and well-formatted answer based only on your document.

 This is a simple **Retrieval-Augmented Generation (RAG) chatbot** built with:

 - **Groq LLMs** for fast and efficient text generation